drBenway/pixi-vn-wiki/start/labels.md

 For create a label you must use the `newLabel()` function and pass:

-* the `id` of the label, must be unique
+* The `id` of the label, must be unique
-* the `steps` of the label, an array of functions that will be executed in order.
+* The `steps` of the label, an array of functions that will be executed in order.
 Or a function that returns the steps.

 ```typescript
 import { narration } from '@drincs/pixi-vn'